-- 1. Lightning protection system shall be installed in solar project structures and lifting equipment, especially on facilities with sensitive electronic equipment; - 2.
+- 1. Lightning protection system shall be installed in project structures and lifting equipment, especially on facilities with sensitive electronic equipment; - 2.
 Installation of lightning protection shall be done by trained and qualified lightning protection specialists; - 3.
-For quality assurance, all materials and methods shall comply with nationally recognized safety standards for lightning protection as established by National Fire Protection Association/latest Philippine Electrical Code; - Other electrical works shall be in placed as prescribed in Section III.H hereof; and - 5.
-Required PPE shall be used in accordance with Section III A.2 hereof.
+For quality assurance, all materials and methods shall comply with nationally recognized safety standards for lightning protection as established by National Fire Protection Association/latest Philippine Electrical Code; - 4.
+Other electrical works shall be in placed as prescribed in Section III.H hereof: and - 5.
+Required PPE shall be used as prescribed in Section III.A.2 hereof.